Fuzzball Documentation

 To view all configured catalog repositories:

-$ fuzzball workflow-template repository list
+$ fuzzball workflow catalog source list

 Example Output: